ltgoslo/axolotl24_shared_task/data/test/README.md

 # AXOLOTL - Finnish, Russian and German test datasets

-This directory contain the test data for the AXOLOTL shared task.
+This directory contain the Finnish and Russian test data for the AXOLOTL shared task.

+The German test data `axolotl.test.surprise.tsv` are derived from the [DWUG DE Sense dataset](https://zenodo.org/records/12628143).
+Please cite them as specified on their webpage.

 **The deadline for submitting predictions is April 9, 2024**